dmannan/graphSpec/specDefn.md

 ```
 Attributes are broken into three levels, and their key/value pairs are formatted as a dictionary:
 Note: Nodes are referred to them by their **integers IDs**.
 Edges are reffered to by the row of the csv.
-The node and edge attributes are subsumed with the graph dictionary to keep the node and edge data that corresponds to the graph:
+The node and edge attributes are subsumed with the graph dictionary to keep the node and edge data that corresponds to the graph.
+Multigraphs are stored as a list of dictionaries and individual graphs are refferenced by the column of the csv file:
 ```
 ## should the nodes/edges be a list of dicts or dict of dicts
 ```